If You are Sick

 If you are a supervisor or instructor who has been notified a staff member or student is sick:

 - instruct the student or staff member to stay home or go home; being on campus sick puts others at risk

 - advise the person to take the Alberta Health Services’ COVID-19 Self-Assessment and follow instructions from Alberta Health Services, if they haven’t already

-- advise the person to complete a NAIT Health and Safety incident report if that person has COVID-19 symptoms and has been on campus or in close contact with a member of the NAIT community within the previous 14 days.
-Submit the form to firstname.lastname@example.org as soon as possible (complete the report on their behalf if they are unable to do so – at a minimum, provide the person’s name, the date they became sick and a contact phone number so that NAIT Health Services can follow up)
+- advise the person to complete a COVID-19 incident report if that person has COVID-19 symptoms and has been on campus or in close contact with a member of the NAIT community within the previous 14 days.
+Submit the form to email@example.com as soon as possible.

 - learn more about NAIT’s Rapid Response Planning Framework and your responsibilities under the plan